MAK20202021/Game_OOP/README.md

 This project needs Anaconda package(Anaconda3), Jupyter Notebook (6.1.4)

 ## File Description
-The source code is in Project_Airbnb_DataAnalysis.ipynb
+The source code is in Game_Tictactoe.ipynb

 ## Discussion
 After completing this project, I feel comfortable about the utilization of Object Oriented Programming.
 I have the better idea about the class, objects, methods and attributes.